You might be thinking… wait a second… a blanket for camping?! I’m no glamper!!

 - On the smaller side

 Best for the beach.
 There’s really nothing worse than coming back from the beach and tracking a whole bunch of sand into your car or RV.
-This Rumpl stash mat prevents this frustrating sand issue because it has a laminated bottom side that sand won’t stick to or get stuck in.
+This sand free mat prevents this frustrating sand issue because it has a laminated bottom side that sand won’t stick to or get stuck in.

 This is a nice, big blanket that you can fit your whole family on.
-It’s soft and cozy, nice and packable, and of course, that nice laminated bottom side is sand and water-resistant.
-Check the price here.
+It’s easy to pack and won’t leave a ton of sand to fall out in your car during the drive!

 - Sand and water-resistant bottom